 Conflict of Interest Disclosure Statement

 Heward Investment Management Inc. (“Heward”) is registered as a portfolio manager with applicable securities commissions.

 Heward is a company duly incorporated under the Canada Business Corporations Act, having its registered office at 2115 rue de la Montagne, in the City of Montreal, Province of Quebec, H3G 1Z8.

 Heward Investment Management Inc. is a privately held company controlled by the Heward family.

 Since 1981, Heward Investment Management Inc. has offered professional global investment management and advisory services.
 The firm is 100% owned by the principals of the firm, assuring its continued independence.
-We manage approximately $735 million for private investors, family trusts, estates, holding companies, and charitable foundations in Canada and abroad.
-Our products include Global Equity, Balanced and Fixed Income mandates in segregated accounts as well as, four Pooled Funds; the Heward Fund, Heward Income Fund, Heward Canadian Dividend Growth Fund and Heward Global Leaders Fund.
+We manage approximately $741 million for private investors, family trusts, estates, holding companies, and charitable foundations in Canada and abroad.
+Our products include Global Equity, Balanced and Fixed Income mandates in segregated accounts as well as, four Pooled Funds; the Heward Equity Fund, the Heward Canadian Dividend Growth Fund, the Heward Income Fund and the Heward Global Leaders Fund.

-The purpose of this Conflicts of Interest Disclosure Statement is to provide Heward clients with a description of the conflicts of interest Heward may encounter as a registrant firm with the role of portfolio manager.
+The purpose of this Conflicts of Interest Disclosure Statement is to provide Heward clients with a description of the conflicts of interest Heward may encounter as a registrant firm with its role of portfolio manager and advisor for the pooled Funds.

 - Relationships with Related or Connected Parties